 But if you want to add code or integrate into an existing codebase, read on.

 The main way to integrate Plasmic into a codebase is via the Headless API.
-The Headless API lets developers fetch and render integrate into your existing codebase, without touching your code base besides the initial setup.
+The Headless API lets developers fetch and render into your existing codebase, without touching your code base besides the initial setup.
 This allows your Plasmic users to build designs and pages, and publish directly to production, without involving the development team.

 You can think of Plasmic as a CMS, but where editors get to edit HTML/CSS rather than JSON data.
 Developers then just render the content as-is.